 “One interesting show is Gaki no Tsukai Batsu, a game played by Japanese comedians.
 They’re put in bizarre situations, and if they laugh, they face a punishment (they’re usually smacked with a paddle).
 There’s a special episode every New Year’s Eve, which Japanese families will sit together and watch.

 “The Japanese are big fans of slapstick comedy, so some of our more classic series go down really well.
 My wife really likes Fawlty Towers, Blackadder and The IT Crowd, but can’t get on board with shows like The Office or Curb Your Enthusiasm.”

-– Ben Johnson, Senior Travel Consultant
+– Ben Guest, Senior Travel Consultant

 “Frankie Boyle would find it difficult to get along with people in Japan.
 I’m just saying…”